How to Create Live Discussions on ClassHook

 Video Tutorial

-Once you’ve found a clip you like, you can click Select to add it to your discussion.
+Once you’ve found a clip, you can click the Select button next to or under the clip to add it to the discussion.
 You can add as many clips as you’d like to your queue to be shown in the discussion.
-You can also reorder the clips through drag & drop.
+You can also reorder the clips by dragging & dropping them.

 You could show the clips to your class and have a verbal discussion.
 If you wanted to collect their responses, you can add questions to pose to your students.